borenstein-lab/MIMOSA2shiny/docs/faqs.md

 - What kind of microbiome data can I use?
 Can I provide transcriptomic data?

+- What reference database should I use?

+- Can I calculate metabolic potential scores without metabolite measurements?

-- How should I interpret negatively predicted metabolites?
+- What do negatively predicted metabolites mean?